-Do you want to give your child a unique name, but not a name that is too modern and made up?
-I analysed the United States' top baby name lists from the early twentieth century to find names that were once popular but are now only ever used on a handful of babies.
+Do you want to give your child a unique name, but not something too modern and made up?
+I analysed the United States' top baby name lists from the early twentieth century to find once-popular names that are now only ever used on a handful of babies.
 These lists are published each year by the Social Security Administration.
 Many vintage names have been coming back into fashion, so perhaps some of these names are next?

-There are a lot more girls' names than boys' names on this list.
-That's because girls' names are a lot more varied and different.
+There are many more girls' names than boys' names on this list.
+That's because girls' names tend to be more varied and different.

 Here are the names divided into the decade they were most popular.
 Maybe there is a reason they are no longer in fashion.
 Please comment below with your thoughts.